 The renovation and restoration phase 1, the south building was carried out in 2016–2018.
 The principal architect of the project was Mona Schalin from Kati Salonen & Mona Salin Architects.The approach chosen by the project team departed significantly from the more conventional techniques commonly used on similar projects.
 The project comprised all bathrooms, kitchens and interior surfaces, as well as the building’s roof, external rendering, balconies, doors, windows, communal areas and HVAC systems.
 Despite the extensive scope, the works were carried out broadly in line with the building’s listed status.
 The majority of the windows were repaired, the kitchen fittings were renovated and, significantly, the original natural ventilation system was retained.
 This energy-efficient system will help to reduce maintenance costs and prevent indoor air quality problems in the future.

 The design team worked in close collaboration with the staff at Helsinki City Museum and the city’s planning and building control departments to achieve a sustainable outcome of the refurbishment.

-The refurbishment of the Serpentine House is a Finlandia Prize for Architecture 2019 finalist.
+The refurbishment of Serpentine House was awarded the Finlandia Prize for Architecture 2019.